 "El's not stupid.
 It's not my fault you don't like girls," Mike responds.
 He pauses before following up with: "I'm not trying to be a jerk, ok?
 But we're not kids anymore.
 I mean, what did you think, really?
 That we were never going to get girlfriends?
 That we're just going to sit in my basement playing games for the rest of our lives?"

 Mike's comment sparked a flurry of tweets speculating that Will is gay.

 WILL IS GAY MIKE SAID HE DOESNT LIKE GIRLS I HAVE WON #StrangerThings— ًocean dude ST3 SPOILERS (@fallauay) July 4, 2019

 Is Will Byers gay?

-Will never explicitly states his sexual preference, and the homophobic bullying he receives for being 'sensitive' or 'different' is not treated with much scrutiny in season one.
+As it stands, Will has never explicitly stated his sexual preference in Stranger Things, and the homophobic bullying that he receives for being 'sensitive' or 'different' is not treated with much scrutiny.
 It is assumed that it's just kids, and his father, being mean.

-Mike's comment, however, is little more ambiguous.
-It's not entirely clear from his use of language whether Mike is just trying to scold Will for calling Eleven "a stupid girl", or if he is merely stating a fact.
+Mike's comment, however, is more ambiguous.
+It's not entirely clear if he is just scolding Will for calling Eleven "a stupid girl", or if he is merely stating a fact.
 Mike clearly regrets saying it but doesn't take it back either, which seems odd.